Top 5 Marketing Strategies for the Pandemic

 5. Reassess your marketing plan

 The pandemic has not had an equal impact on businesses in different industries.
 With restrictions and higher risk of infection in commercial areas, people are spending more time at home and in nature.
 This decrease in physical business has been accompanied by a trend of increased online activity.
 People are consuming more media, engaging in online self-learning, and doing more shopping online.
 Indeed, the New York Times reports that the tech industry has been largely immune to the economic effects of the pandemic and are in fact, reporting record earnings this quarter.
+For those considering paid advertising, there are both more users online and fewer companies investing in advertising.
+With supply high and demand low, the cost of reaching your audience is lower than ever across major advertising platforms.

 With money tight, it can be important to find the right resources or enlist the right help to ensure that your marketing strategy is efficient and effective.
 Even if you're cutting your marketing budget or have simply not budgeted for marketing before, the increased potential returns means that it could actually be an incredibly economical time invest in your marketing.